-In April 2020, AFYREN brought together twelve key players in the bioeconomy around AFTER-BIOCHEM5, an innovative European project aimed at developing the first biorefinery of its kind in Europe, based on AFYNERIE® technology, built and operated by AFYREN NEOXY.
-This project focuses on creating new sustainable value chains from renewable and non-food raw materials. leading to the sales of seven acids produced by AFYREN NEOXY, fertilisers and also derivatives.
-This project has been supported by the European Commission and the European Joint Undertaking Bio Based Industry (BBI-JU), which has awarded it a grant of nearly €20 million out estimated total project cost of million.
-AFYREN €33 12 partners in this project scheduled for 2025 are Südzucker AG, Technip Energies, Kemin Europa NV, Terrial, Sphera, Association Bioeconomy For Change, PNO Consultants, Firmenich SA, Fiabila, Suez Groupe and Celanese Europe BV.
+In April 2020, AFYREN brought together twelve key players in the bioeconomy around AFTERBIOCHEM5, an innovative European project aimed at developing the first biorefinery of its kind in Europe, based on AFYNERIE® technology, built and operated by AFYREN NEOXY.
+This project focuses on creating new sustainable value chains from renewable and non-food raw materials, leading to the sales of seven acids produced by AFYREN NEOXY, fertilisers and also derivatives.
+This project has been supported by the European Commission and the European Joint Undertaking Bio Based Industry (BBI-JU), which has awarded it a grant of nearly €20 million out of an estimated total project cost of €33 million.
+AFYREN NEOXY's 12 partners in this project scheduled for 2025 are Südzucker AG, Technip Energies, Kemin Europa NV, Terrial, Sphera, Association Bioeconomy For Change, PNO Consultants, Firmenich SA, Fiabila, Suez Groupe and Celanese Europe BV.